E. Guigal - Côte-Rôtie La Turque 2020

 Guide Hachette des vins

-With its great depth of color, Turque 2020 is immediately impressive.
-On the nose, it reveals deep, complex aromas of graphite, wild strawberry, violet, pepper and orange chocolate.
-This aromatic intensity is echoed on the palate, with its imposing volume, concentration, generosity and length, supported by refined tannins, racy oak and perfectly balanced freshness.
-Energy and class.
+With its deep color, the 2020 Turque makes an immediate impression.
+On the nose, it reveals complex and equally deep aromas of graphite, wild strawberry, violet, pepper, and orange chocolate.
+This aromatic intensity is echoed in the long finish, which is imposing, concentrated, generous, and long, carried by refined tannins, elegant oak, and perfectly balanced freshness.
+Energy and incredible class.

 Guide des Vins Gault & Millau